US says its pavilion at Expo 2020 in Dubai sponsored by UAE

 The U.S. State Department said Wednesday Emirati sponsorship of America’s pavilion, estimated to be at least $60 million, was made “in recognition of the strong partnership between the United States and the United Arab Emirates.”

 The UAE’s sponsorship raises a number of questions, such as why American businesses are not paying directly to participate under the umbrella of the U.S. pavilion.
-It’s possible that the biggest U.S. companies may choose to have their own separate presence.
+Some leading U.S.-based brands could choose to participate independent of the U.S. pavilion.

 Also, it’s unclear how the United States government will now decide which companies and products will be featured in the pavilion, and whether the host nation could have a say in the content that’s being showcased.